![]() |

 Family ~ a division in the classification of flowering plants.
 This is the highest classification normally used by gardeners, and groups together plants which have significant botanical similarities.
 See An Introduction to Plant Families, Classification of Plants, and Classification of Flowering Plant Families.

-Fat Hen ~ a weed (or wildflower or herb).
-For a description and photo of the seedling, see the Weed Identification Chart
+Fat Hen ~ Chenopodium album.
+A weed (or wildflower or herb).
+For a description and photo of the flower and seedling, see the Weed Identification Chart.

 Fern ~ a primitive plant that does not produce seed, but reproduces by means of spores.
 See Ferns from 'Seed'.

-Feverfew ~ a weed (or wildflower or herb).
-For a description and photo of the seedling, see the Weed Identification Chart
+Feverfew ~ Tanacetum parthenium.
+A weed (or wildflower or herb).
+For a description and photo of the flower and seedling, see the Weed Identification Chart.

-Field Mouse Ear ~ a weed (or wildflower or herb).
-For a description and photo of the seedling, see the Weed Identification Chart
+Field Bindweed ~ Convolvulus arvensis.
+A weed (or wildflower or herb).
+For a description and photo of the flower and seedling, see the Weed Identification Chart.

 Filament ~ the filament is part of the male reproductive structure of a flower.
 It is the stalk of the stamens.
 See the Diagram of Parts of a Flower.